Coriander Sauce for Asian dish

 15g finely chopped garlic

-15g finely coriander root
+15g finely chopped coriander root

 20 times cracked black pepper